 First, there aren’t that many soft Tories.
 The Conservatives polled only 36% in 2015, compared to the 43% in 1992.
 There are your soft Tories, right there in that 7%.
 Secondly, move to the right and Labour’s core voters now have other choices.
 The SNP tsunami in Scotland, the UKIP surge in the north and east of England and the more modest progress of the Greens in the south, shows they’re increasingly willing to exercise them.
 Slim pickings on the right and leaking votes to the left – pursue the New Labour strategy and the fate of the next Labour leader will look more like Nick Clegg’s than Tony Blair’s.

-How does Labour solve this conundrum of having to be both more left-wing and more right-wing at the same time?
+How does Labour solve this conundrum of having the be both more left-wing and more right-wing at the same time?

 I don’t know.
 Perhaps someone can work out a programme that will be both convincing to working class voters and credible to the Tory-leaning middle classes.
 Perhaps the Tories will tear themselves to pieces over Europe and people will flock back to Labour.
 Perhaps a spectacularly charismatic new Labour leader will generate such enthusiasm that all these dilemmas and past disappointments will be swept aside.
 Perhaps if all three of these things happen, Labour will be able to win next time.
 But I doubt it.
 And I bet you do too.